-If you are a member of Gamblers Anonymous within the San Diego Area Intergroup with at least 30 days of recovery, we invite you to register to gain access to the Member and Intergroup sections of this site.
+If you are a member of Gamblers Anonymous within San Diego and and South Riverside Counties with at least 30 days of recovery, we invite you to register to gain access to the Member and Intergroup sections of this site.

 GAMBLERS ANONYMOUS is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.